2021 ACM Europe Summer School on “HPC Computer Architectures for AI and Dedicated Applications”

 The local organizing committee is led by Prof. Eduard Ayguadé, UPC, and Dr. Fabrizio Gagliardi, BSC and ACM.

-Registration will be open until 31 July, and accepted candidates will be informed by 5 August.
+Accepted candidates will be informed by 9 August.